pedjaparavinja14/rezervacijaUBaru/README.md

 After logging in, the main form appears, from which the basic functionalities can be accessed:

-1.Creating a user
+1. Creating a user
-2.Searching for a user
+2. Searching for a user
-3.Deleting a user
+3. Deleting a user
-4.Creating a table
+4. Creating a table
-5.Searching for a table
+5. Searching for a table
-6.Editing a table
+6. Editing a table
-7.Creating a bar reservation
+7. Creating a bar reservation
-8.Searching for a reservation
+8. Searching for a reservation
-9.Editing a reservation
+9. Editing a reservation